Umer4321/BootcampClass1--Umer-Wajahat/README.md

 # BootcampClass1
- deploying static website using surge
+ Deployment of a simple static website using surge